skupperproject/refdog/input/commands/site.md

 A place where components of your application are running.
 Sites are linked to form application networks.

-- XXX usually a namespace
-- XXX on different platforms

 There can be only one site resource per namespace.

 </section>